-If, in any event, it is proven that, due to the negligence of the Center and the Partner Institutes or anyone on their behalf, a participant was unable to participate in the Tender and/or win the scholarship and/or in the event a participant raises a claim and/or demand in connection with the Tender and this is found to be justified, the maximum compensation amount that the participant will be entitled to receive will be limited to NIS 10,000 only.
+In the event it is proven that due to the negligence of the Center and the Partner Institutes or anyone on their behalf a participant was unable to participate in the tender and/or win the Scholarship and/or in the event a participant raises a claim and/or demand in connection with the tender and this is found to be justified, the maximum compensation amount that the participant will be entitled to receive will be limited to NIS 10,000 only.

-For further details and questions you may contact Ms. Rotem Dori merci@univ.haifa.ac.il
+For further details and questions you may contact Ms. Rotem Dori at: merci@univ.haifa.ac.il For information or questions on this tender, please contact the Responsible Parties, Dr. Oded Katz, Geological Survey of Israel odedk@gsi.gov.il and Prof. Gitai Yahel, Ruppin Academic Center GitaiYahel@Gmail.com, Yahel@Ruppin.ac.il.

-To the Responsible for the tender:

-Dr. Oded Katz, Geological Survey of Israel odedk@gsi.gov.il

-Prof. Gitai Yahel, Ruppin Academic Center GitaiYahel@Gmail.com, Yahel@Ruppin.ac.il

-In these by-laws, use of masculine form is solely for convenience purposes, and the provisions also relate to feminine form impliedly.
+In these Bylaws, use of the masculine form is solely for convenience purposes, and the provisions also relate to the feminine form impliedly.

-Appendix A Of The By-laws - The Winner’s Statement
+Appendix A of the Bylaws – Winner’s Statement

-The Mediterranean Sea Research Center of Israel and the Partner Institutions hereby respectfully award you a Mediterranean Sea research scholarship for the 5771 (2020-2021) academic year as a result of you winning a Tender allowing you to dedicate your time to the research.
+The Mediterranean Sea Research Center of Israel (hereinafter “the Center”), and its Partner Institutions therein, Bar-Ilan University, Ben-Gurion University of the Negev, IDC Herzliya, Israel Oceanographic and Limnological Research (IOLR), Tel Aviv University, the Hebrew University, the Ruppin Academic Center, the Technion, the Weizmann Institute of Science, and the University of Haifa, respectfully award you a Mediterranean Sea research scholarship (hereinafter “the Scholarship”) for the 5771 (2020–2021) academic year as a result of your winning a tender allowing you to dedicate your time to the research.

-As a condition precedent to receiving the scholarship you must complete your details below and state as follows:
+As a condition precedent to receiving the Scholarship you must complete your details below and state as follows:

-I, the undersigned, ___________ bearer of I.D.
-No. ___________, Institution: ____________

-Hereby declare and confirm that:
+I, the undersigned, _________________, bearer of I.D. no. ___________, at institution __________________, hereby declare and confirm that:

-My winning the scholarship was not obtained in violation of the by-laws and/or contrary to its conditions and that in the event it is clarified to the contrary, I undertake to return the scholarship without prejudicing any relief and rights of the Center and the Partner Institutions therein pursuant to the law.
+My winning the Scholarship was not obtained in violation of the Bylaws and/or contrary to their conditions and that in the event it is clarified to the contrary, I undertake to return the Scholarship without prejudicing any relief and rights of the Center and the Partner Institutions therein pursuant to the law;

-I am aware that I will receive the scholarship from the parent institution that I attend in accordance with the rules practiced thereat, and that neither I, nor anyone on my behalf, does not and will not have any claim and/or claim and/or demand against the Center and the Partner Institutions therein and/or anyone on their behalf insofar as the Tender and/or the scholarship is concerned.
+I am aware that I will receive the Scholarship from the parent institution that I attend in accordance with the rules practiced thereat, and that I do not and will not have and/or anyone on my behalf does not and will not have any claim and/or allegation and/or demand against the Center and the Partner Institutions therein and/or anyone on their behalf insofar as the tender and/or the Scholarship is concerned;

-I agree that my name and work that I submitted or the gist thereof may be published by the Center and the Partner Institutions therein and I hereby waive any claim and/or demand in respect of such publication and/or use of my name and my work within the framework of the publications relating to this Tender and/or other publications of the Center and the Partner Institutions therein.
+I agree that my name and work that I submit or any summary or section thereof may be published by the Center and the Partner Institutions therein and I hereby waive any claim and/or demand in respect of such publication and/or use of my name and my work within the framework of the publications relating to this tender and/or other publications of the Center and the Partner Institutions therein;

-I undertake that any publication deriving from my research will mention the Center’s support in the following format: "Funding (or support) provided to XXX by the Mediterranean Sea Research Center of Israel”.
+I undertake that any publication deriving from my research will mention the Center’s support in the following format: “Funding (or support) provided to XXX by the Mediterranean Sea Research Center of Israel”;